-The first national bullion coin in the world, the South African Krugerrand was devised to demonstrate the quality of that country's gold.
-First issued in 1967, the Krugerrand is named after Paul Kruger, the 5th president of South Africa and war hero of the Second Boer War, and the rand, the official South African currency unit.
-The coin was such a wild success due to the gold bull run that other countries followed suit, issuing their own bullion coins.
+coin was first issued in 1967 to demonstrate the quality of that country's gold.
+The Krugerrand is named after Paul Kruger, the 5th president of South Africa and war hero of the Second Boer War, and the rand, the official South African currency unit.
+The coin was such a wild success that other countries followed suit, issuing their own bullion coins.
 Canada (Gold Maple Leaf), Australia, China, the United States (American Gold Eagle) and Great Britain all issued their first bullion coins in the late 1970s through the 1980s.

-However, as these rounds are not issued by the Mint of South Africa, they hold no real value and are considered counterfeit.
-Typically, the springbok is misdrawn and important information is missing from the obverse side.
-These rounds became common during the height of the embargo against South Africa for its practice of apartheid.
+However, as these rounds are not issued by the Mint of South Africa, they hold no value as legal tender.
+They became most common during the height of the embargo against South Africa for its practice of apartheid.
 During that time, the Canadian Gold Maple Leaf surged in popularity and value.

 Since September 1980, the Krugerrand has been made available in three additional sizes containing 1/2 ounce, 1/4 ounce and 1/10 ounce of gold.